-As with a typical security model, an adversary \mathcal{A} interacts with protocol participants only via oracle queries.
+As with a typical security model, an adversary $\mathcal A$ interacts with protocol participants only via oracle queries.
 Such queries model the adversary's capabilities in a real attack.
 During a protocol execution, there may be many concurrent running instances of a participant.
-We denote an instance i of a protocol participant $U \in \mathcal{U}$ by U^i .
+We denote an instance i of a protocol participant $U \in \mathcal U$ by U^i .
 A protocol session between a client instance and a server instance is labeled by a unique session identifier.
-As remarked by Bellare et al. [6], a session identifier can be constructed based on the partial protocol messages exchanged between the client and the server instances before the acceptance.
-Two instances U_1^i and U_2^i are said to be partners if the following conditions are met [6]:
+As pointed out by Bellare et al. [2000b], a session identifier can be constructed based on the partial protocol messages exchanged between the client and the server instances before the acceptance.
+Two instances, U_1^i and U_2^i , are said to be partners if the following conditions are met [Bellare et al. 2000a]:

-- (i) Both U_1^i and U_2^i accept;5 - (ii) Both U_1^i and U_2^i share the same session identifiers; - (iii) The partner identifier for U_1^i is U_2^i , and vice versa; - (iv) No instance other than U_1^i and U_2^i accepts with a session identifier equal to that of U_1^i or U_2^i .
+- (1) both U_1^i and U_2^i accept;5 - (2) both $U_1^{\bar{i}}$ and $U_2^{\bar{i}}$ share the same session identifiers; - (3) the partner identifier for U_1^i is U_2^i , and vice versa; - (4) no instance other than U_1^i and U_2^i accepts with a session identifier equal to that of U_1^i or U_2^i .

-The oracle queries in the ROR security model for 2PAKE are then classified as follows [1]:
+The oracle queries in the ROR security model for 2PAKE are then classified as follows [Abdalla et al. 2005].

-- EXECUTE (C^i, S^j) : This query models a passive attack in which the adversary eavesdrops on an honest execution of the protocol between a client instance C^i and a server instance S^j .
-The output of the query comprises messages that were exchanged during the honest execution of the protocol. - SEND (U^i, m) : This query models an active attack in which the adversary may intercept a message and then either modify it, create a new one, or simply forward it to the intended participant.
-The output of the query is the message that the participant instance U^i would generate upon receipt of message m. - $\text{TEST}(U^i)$: This query models the misuse of a session key by a user.
+- EXECUTE(C^i, S^j).
+This query models a passive attack, in which the adversary eavesdrops on an honest execution of the protocol between a client instance C^i and a server instance S^j .
+The output of the query comprises messages that were exchanged during the honest execution of the protocol. - Send (U^i, m) .
+This query models an active attack, in which the adversary may intercept a message and then either modify it, create a new one, or simply forward it to the intended participant.
+The output of the query is the message that the participant instance U^i would generate upon receipt of message m. - TEST(U^i).
+This query models the misuse of a session key by a user.
 Let b be a bit chosen uniformly at random at the beginning of an experiment defining indistinguishability in the ROR model.
-The output of the query is then the session key for participant instance U^i if b = 1 or a random key from the same domain if b = 0.
-However, if no session key is defined for instance U^i , then return the undefined symbol \perp .
+The output of the query is then the session key for participant instance U^i if b=1 or a random key from the same domain if b=0.
+However, if no session key is defined for instance U^i , then return the undefined symbol \bot .